pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 Good Luck!

 ## Task 1: Create a new SSH-keypair
 SSH-key-pairs are the only way to access the generated instances at SSC.
 Username/Password logins have been disabled as per standard secure operating procedure for any safe cloud computing.
-Because of this, you will need to generate a SSH-keypair either through the Horizon GUI presented on the project page at SNIC (https://east-1.cloud.snic.se/project/), or by using the termnial to generate a local keypair on your computer.
+Because of this, you will need to generate a SSH-keypair either through the Horizon GUI presented on the project page at SNIC (https://east-1.cloud.snic.se/project/), or by using the terminal to generate a local keypair on your computer.
 The procedure will be slightly different depening on your chosen platform.

 ### For Linux:
 #### OpenStack GUI Method: